Lafayette in London Fall 2014

-The program is based at Goldsmiths College of the University of London, located in New Cross, South East London, in Zone 2 of the public transportation system, and five minutes’ walk from New Cross or New Cross Gate Stations.
+The program is based at Goldsmiths University (formerly Goldsmiths College) of the University of London system, located in New Cross, South East London, in Zone 2 of the public transportation system, and five minutes’ walk from New Cross or New Cross Gate Stations.

 The other three courses may be chosen from among all of Goldsmiths’ offerings (taking into account that some have prerequisites that must be met).
-Goldsmiths College is particularly strong in the arts—including graphic, plastic, design, textiles, drama, music, and video—as well as English and comparative literature, computer science, public policy, and psychology (including cognitive science and neuroscience).
+Goldsmiths is particularly strong in the arts—including graphic, plastic, design, textiles, drama, music, and video—as well as English and comparative literature, computer science, public policy and political economy, and psychology (including cognitive science and neuroscience).
 All of your credits and all of your grades will transfer.

 Students who will be sophomores or juniors next fall may apply to this program; those who will be seniors next fall must submit a petition to the Academic Progress Committee for permission to apply.
 While Lafayette requires a minimum cumulative GPA of 2.80 for eligibility, Goldsmiths requests that applicants have a minimum GPA of 3.0; applicants with lower GPAs will be considered on a case-by-case basis.
 Please note that students on Disciplinary Probation Level 1 or Level 2 may not study abroad.